-Note that since the elements on each row of the standard array are the 2^k codewords each added to a unique n-tuple (the coset leader), the syndromes of all members of a coset are the same.
+Note that since the elements on each row of the standard array are the 2^k codewords each added to a unique n-tuple (the coset leader), the syndromes of all numbers of a coset are the same.
 So, by finding the syndrome, we find out in what row of the standard array the received vector and hopefully the transmitted codeword is.
-We can then output the coset leader as the error pattern.
+We can the output the coset leader.
 For small codes, a lookup table is feasible.
-But for longer codes, we need to calculate the error based on the syndrome
+But for longer codes, we need to calculate the error based on the syndrome.